-THE BOARD OF DIRECTORS RECOMMENDS A VOTE "FOR PLEASE SIGN, DATE AND RETURN PROMPTLY IN THE ENCLOSED EN N HERE X THIS PROXY, WHEN PROPERLY SIGNED, WILL BE VOTED IN THE MANNER DIRECTED.
-IF NO SPECIFICATION IS MADE, THIS PROXY WILL BE VOTED FOR THE ELECTION OF THE NOMINEES SET FORTH HEREIN, FOR THE RAPIBICATION OF THE APPOINTMENT OF 1.
-To elect 6 nominees fo Abraham Eisenstat r Directors: FOR AGAINST ABSTAIN ERNST & YOUNG LLP FOR THE FISCAL YEAR ENDING DECEMBER 31, 2018, FOR THE APPROVAL OF COMPENSATION FOR NAMED EXECUTIVE OFFICERS, FOR THE APPROVAL OF AN AMENDMENT TO THE COMPANY'S ARTICLES OF INCORPORATION TO Gregg A. Gonsalves PERMIT STOCKHOLDERS TO ACT TO AMEND THE COMPANY'S BY-LAWS, AND IN THE DISCRETION OF THE PROXY HOLDERS AS TO ANY OTHER MATTERS WHICH MAY PROPERLY COME BEFORE THE MEETING.
+THIS PROXY, WHEN PROPERLY SIGNED, WILL BE VOTED IN THE MANNER DIRECTED, IF 1.
+To elect 6 nominees as directed ors: FOR AGAINST ABSTA NO SPECIFICATION IS MADE, THIS PROXY WILL BE VOTED FOR THE ELECTION OF ALL OF THE DIRECTOR NOMINEES SET FORTH HEREIN, FOR THE RATIFICATION OF THE Abraham Eisenstat PPOINTMENT OF ERNST & YOUNG LLP FOR THE FISCAL YEAR ENDING DECEMBER 31, 1018, FOR THE APPROVAL OF COMPENSATION FOR ALL OF THE COMPANY'S NAMED XECUTIVE OFFICERS, FOR THE APPROVAL OF AN AMENDMENT TO THE COMPANY'S Gregg A. Gonsalves ARTICLES OF INCORPORATION TO PERMIT STOCKHOLDERS TO ACT TO AMEND THE COMPANY'S BY-LAWS, AND IN THE DISCRETION OF THE PROXY HOLDERS AS TO ANY OTHER MATTERS THAT MAY PROPERLY COME BEFORE THE MEETING.
 Pamela N. Hootkin Steven G. Rogers PLEASE MARK, SIGN, DATE AND RETURN THIS PROXY CARD PROMPTLY USING THE ENCLOSED ENVELOPE.
-Bruce J. Schanzer Roger M. Widmann 2. ntment of Ernst & Young LLP counting firm for the fiscal year e 3.
-The approval (non-tinamed executive offi pinding) of the compensation of icers. the Company's 4. in amendment to the Compar mit stockholders to act to amend 5.
-With discretionary as Meeting. uthority upon such other matters as may properly come before the To change the address on your account, please check the box at right and indicate your new address in the address space above.
-Please note that changes to the registered name(s) on the account may not be submitted via this method.
-MARK HERE IF YOU PLAN TO ATTEND THE MEETING.
-Signature of Stockholder Date: Signature of Stockholder Date: Note: Please sign exactly as your name or names appear on this Proxy.
-When shares are held jo
+Bruce J. Schanzer Roger M. Widmann 2. of Ernst & Young LLP as independen g firm for the fiscal year ending Decembe 3.
+The approval (non-binding named executive officers.) of the compensation of the Company's 4. endment to the Company's Articles o ckholders to act to amend the Company's 5.
+With discretionary authority Meeting. upon such other matters as may proper ly come before e th o change the address on your account, please check the box at right and indicate your new address in the address space above.
+Please note that hanges to the registered name(s) on the account may not be submitted via its method.
+MARK HERE IF YOU PLAN TO ATTEND THE MEETING i. 🗌 ignature of Stockholder Date: Signature of Stockholder Date